Ramneet-Singh/Traffic-Density-Estimation/README.md

 1) Method1: Sub-sampling frames - Instead of processing each frame of the 15 fps input video, process every **x**th frame.
 Parameter : x = number of frames skipped

 2) Method2: Resolution reduction - Reduce resolution of input frames.
-Lower resoltion frames will be processed higher but will have higher error.
+Lower resolution frames will be processed higher but will have higher error.
 Parameter : z = **fractional height** * **fractional width**

 3) Method3: Spatial multi-threading - Give different parts of the frames to different threads.
-Paralled would be faster.
+Parallelized would be faster.
 Parameter : x = number of threads

 4) Method4: Temporal multi-threading - Different groups of frames (at different time stamps) can be given to different threads for processing.